WHAT’S THE BEST CAT FOOD?

 It’s important to mention that all companies producing pet food have to establish formulas to meet the requirements of Food and Drug Administration, (FDA) and the Association of American Feed Control Officials (AAFCO).

 WHAT ABOUT “PREMIUM” CAT FOODS MENTIONED IN OTHER REVIEWS?

-“Premium” labeled food is mostly based on corn or wheat within the first 5 ingredients which is not the best for your cat.
-This food will label “meat meal” or “meat”as the 1st ingredient and the resthttps://www.catfooddispensersreviews.com/wp-admin/post.php?post=1462&action=edit will be based in grains, such as soy, wheat, corn.
+“Premium” labeled food is mostly based on corn or wheat within the first 5 ingredients which are not the best for your cat.
+This food will label “meat meal” or “meat” as the 1st ingredient and the rest will be based on grains, such as soy, wheat, corn.

 WHAT IS THE BEST TYPE OF CAT FOOD THEN?